Nobody's Going to Steal Your Idea

 But actually over the years many others have also started Japanese candy of the month businesses.
 Possibly just coincidentally (despite the provocative title of this post), although I'd like to think I inspired at least some of them.

 Japanese candy boxes

 Did you just promote your competitors?

-Yep, by mentioning them above, I just sent them some nice quality traffic and Google juice.
+Yep, by mentioning them above, I just sent them some nice quality traffic.
 Why would I do that?

 Because from the "business experiment" perspective it's dishonest for me to continue to pretend that they do not exist, when actually I could learn a lot by seeing what they are doing differently.
 And if I do learn, will I just pretend I magically came up with those ideas?
 Doesn't feel right.